xkbcommon/libxkbcommon/README.md

 **libxkbcommon** is a keyboard keymap compiler and support library which processes a reduced subset of keymaps as defined by the [XKB] \(X Keyboard Extension) specification.
-It also contains a module for handling *Compose* and dead keys and a separate *registry* library for listing available keyboard layouts.
+It also contains a module for handling *Compose* and dead keys, a separate *registry* library for listing available keyboard layouts and a fair set of <abbr title="Command-Line Interface">CLI</abbr>
+*tools*.

 [XKB]: doc/introduction-to-xkb.md